Got your eye on working with a headhunter/recruiter?

 - Intro to Finding/Working With Headhunters/Recruiters

-- How Do Headhunters Get Their Clients?
+- How Do They Get Their Clients?

-- How Does a Headhunter Get Paid?
+- How Do They Get Paid?

 - Who Does the Headhunter Work For?

-- Fundamentals of Working With a Headhunter/Recruiter
+- Fundamentals of Working With Headhunters/Recruiters

 - 8 Sites to SEARCH for Headhunters